 A Virginia Uniform Summons ticket is a ticket issued by an officer or a law enforcement officer and handed over to the driver for committing an offense of either speeding or reckless driving.

-Furthermore, the law enforcement officer in cases of a driver obtaining a Virginia uniform summons reckless driving ticket will state either the date for the driver’s court first appearance or the trial date.
+Furthermore, the law enforcement officer in cases of a driver obtaining a Virginia uniform summons reckless traffic ticket will state either the date for the driver’s court first appearance or the trial date.
 This is usually considered to be one of the hardest factors of understanding when it comes to citizens that are not experienced in such matters.
-As a result, the law enforcement officer, most of the time, will state the purpose of the date and its meaning to the driver he/she is issuing the uniform summons reckless driving ticket to.
+As a result, the law enforcement officer, most of the time, will state the purpose of the date and its meaning to the driver he/she is issuing the Virginia uniform summons reckless driving citation to.
 However, if the driver still does not know the purpose of the date and its meaning, he/she is to examine the date written carefully.
-If the date is set only one or two weeks from the date of giving the ticket, then the date is most probably referring to the first appearance rather than trial date.
-However, in case the date is set out a month or more from the date of giving the ticket, then the date is most probably referring to a trial date.
+If the date is set only one or two weeks from the date of receiving the Virginia uniform summons, then the date is most probably referring to the first appearance rather than trial date.
+However, in case the court appearance is set out a month or more from the time of giving the citation, then the date is most probably referring to a trial date.

 In both cases, drivers are highly advised to contact a traffic attorney at law or the clerk’s office in the county he/she has committed the offense of reckless driving.
-This for obtaining accurate information on the date given on the uniform summons reckless driving.
+This for obtaining accurate information on the date given on the Virginia uniform summons reckless driving ticket.

 If you need a Virginia Uniform Summons Lawyer to help you with your Uniform Summons case in Virginia, call us at 888-437-7747.
 Our Virginia Uniform Summons Attorneys can help you.